jsdf/goose64/README.md

 download the [most recent N64 ROM build here](src/goose64.n64)

-run it in your favorite emulator or flashcart
+run it with your favorite emulator or flashcart

 ## build for emulator/console